 Barra da Tijuca: Avenida das Americas in Barra da Tijuca is Rio’s International Drive and the city’s most “American” shopping experience with a number of hypermarkets; large and small shopping malls; fast food outlets; car showrooms; and multiplex cinemas located along its length.

-Barra’s major attraction is Barra Shopping, South America’s largest and most complete shopping complex that is linked by bus to many of Rio’s major hotels.
+Barra’s major attraction is Barra Shopping, South America’s largest and most complete shopping complex that is linked by bus to many of Rio’s major hotels or to the metro station.
 Other shopping centres include Barra Garden, Barra Point, Barra Square, Barra World, Casa Shopping, Citta America, Downtown, New York City, Rio Design Barra, Via Parque and Village Mall.

 Key Shopping Centers & Malls